sikondere/react-would-you-rather/README.md

 # Would-You-Rather Project

-This is an updated read me file for the MyReads Project.
+This is an updated read me file for the Would-You-Rather Project.
 It contains a decription of the updated application fle structure.
 It also includes descriptions of the new React components that were added to the application.

 ## Installation and launch instructions